seanwhs/Tutorials/HTML-CSS/TailwindCSS-Tutorial/Appendices/AppendixA4-Dashboard.md

 npm run dev
 ```

-This is the complete, self-contained reference for the entire capstone project — every file needed to run PulseBoard locally is captured across Appendix A, A (continued), and A (part 3).
+This is the complete, self-contained reference for the entire capstone project — every file needed to run PulseBoard locally is captured across Appendix A, A2, A3 and A4.

 ---